P&G Digit Challenge - Preparation and Practice (2026)

 To ensure you don’t get overwhelmed during the actual test and miss out on the score you need, prep is key.
 It will help you both sharpen your skills and avoid the harmful pressure that many test-takers experience.

-Procter and Gamble Assessment
+What is Included in the Procter and Gamble Assessment ?

 The Procter and Gamble Assessment is a challenging combination of cognitive and behavioral tests, that aim to give P&G an in-depth picture of their candidates’ abilities.